griffio/spring-security-auth0-sample/README.md

  }
 ~~~

-The Resource Server acts as a simple turn-style granting access when a valid token is presented in the Authorisation header.
+The Resource Server (via Spring Security) acts as a simple turn-style granting access when a valid token is presented in the Authorisation header.

 #Running the example

-You need to create an Auth0 application with a valid database user account to login via the http://localhost:8080/index.html page.
+You need to create an Auth0 application with a valid database user account to login via the application page http://localhost:8080/index.html.

-Change the setupPage values in index.html to your application domain and client id provided by Auth0 (apps/APIs).
+Change the setupPage function values in index.html to your application domain and client id provided by Auth0 (apps/APIs).

-The javascript client requests the UserInfo resource from auth0.
+The javascript client requests the UserInfo resource from auth0 and calls the application resource with the bearer token.

 ~~~javascript
    function setupPage() {